Adredrs23/rust-pub-sub/docs/auth_service.md

 ## Overview

 The Authentication Service is a simple HTTP server that manages user authorization through email addresses.
-It provides endpoints for registering new users and checking their authorization status.
+It provides endpoints for registering new users, checking their authorization status, and listing all authorized emails.
 This service is designed to be lightweight, fast, and thread-safe, making it suitable for integration with other components of the stock ticker system.

 ## Project Structure